Han van Meegeren: The "perfect forgery"

-In 1932, Van Meegeren moved to the village of Roquebrune-Cap-Martin with his wife.
+In 1932, Van Meegeren moved to the southern French village of Roquebrune-Cap-Martin with his wife.
 There he rented a furnished mansion called "Primavera" and set out to define the chemical and technical procedures that would be necessary to create his perfect forgeries.
-He bought authentic 17th century canvases and mixed his own paints from raw materials (such as lapis lazuli, white lead, indigo, and cinnabar) using old formulas to ensure that they could pass as authentic.
-In addition, he created his own badger-hair paintbrushes similar to those that Vermeer was known to have used.
-He came up with a scheme of using phenol formaldehyde (Bakelite) to cause the paints to harden after application, making the paintings appear as if they were 300 years old.
+He bought authentic 17th-century canvases and mixed his own paints from raw materials (such as lapis lazuli, white lead, indigo, and cinnabar) using old formulas to ensure that they could pass as authentic.
+He made badger-hair paintbrushes similar to those that Vermeer was known to have used.

+He came up with a way to use phenol formaldehyde (Bakelite) to make paints harden after application, making paintings appear 300 years old.
 Van Meegeren would first mix his paints with lilac oil, to stop the colours from fading or yellowing in heat.
-(This caused his studio to smell so strongly of lilacs that he kept a vase of fresh lilacs nearby so that visitors wouldn't be suspicious.)
-Then, after completing a painting, he would bake it at 100 °C to 120 °C to harden the paint, and then roll it over a cylinder to increase the cracks.
-Later, he would wash the painting in black India ink to fill in the cracks.
+(This caused his studio to smell so strongly of lilacs that he kept a vase of fresh lilacs nearby so that visitors would not be suspicious.)
+Then, after completing a painting, he would bake it at 100 °C to 120 °C to harden the paint, and then roll a cylinder over it to increase cracking.
+Later, he would wash the painting in India ink which filled the cracks in black.

 It took Van Meegeren six years to work out his techniques, but ultimately he was pleased with his work on both artistic and deceptive levels.
 Two of these trial paintings were painted as if by Vermeer: Lady Reading Music, after the genuine paintings Woman in Blue Reading a Letter at the Rijksmuseum in Amsterdam; and Lady Playing Music, after Vermeer's Woman With a Lute Near a Window hanging in the Metropolitan Museum of Art in New York City.
 Van Meegeren did not sell these paintings; both are now at the Rijksmuseum.